Preparing for your Procedure

 This information pamphlet has been designed to give you a basic understanding of the considerations that need to be made when preparing for surgery.
 Please keep in mind that this material is a reference guide only and your preparation and recovery may differ from that described.
 If you decide to go ahead with surgery, you will need to learn what to expect from the surgery.
 Preparing mentally and physically for surgery is an important step toward a successful result.

 Understanding the process and your role in it will help you recover more quickly and you will have a lower chance of having problems.

-Some blood loss during surgery is inevitable and is expected.
-Sometimes the loss of blood can be large and fluid or blood replacement may be required.
-Discuss with your doctors the options for preparing for potential blood loss, prior to surgery.
+Some blood loss during surgery is inevitable and expected.
+Sometimes the loss of blood can be large, and fluid or blood replacement may be required.
+Discuss with your doctors the options for preparing for potential blood loss prior to surgery.

 Common blood-thinning medications such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), warfarin and clopidogrel should be stopped 7 days prior to elective surgery to decrease the expected blood loss.